Vyrastas/openweave-core/doc/STYLE_GUIDE.md

     ## Step 2: Text of the next step
     ## Step 3: Text of the last step

-See the **OpenWeave + Happy Cross Network Multicast Inet Layer HOWTO** for an example:
+See the **OpenWeave + Happy Cross Network Multicast Inet Layer HOWTO** for an example of this:

 *   [GitHub version](/guides/cross-network-inet-multicast-howto.md)
 *   [openweave.io version](https://openweave.io/guides/cross-network-inet-multicast-howto)

+### Callouts

+Use a blockquote `>` with one of these callout types:

+* 	Note
+*   Caution
+*   Warning

+For example:

+> Note: This is something to be aware of.

+Or:

+> Caution: The user should be careful running the next command.